typegoose/mongodb-memory-server/docs/guides/integration-examples/test-runners.md

 import { config } from './utils/config';

 export = async function globalSetup() {
-  if (config.Memory) { // Config to decided if an mongodb-memory-server instance should be used
+  if (config.Memory) { // Config to decide if an mongodb-memory-server instance should be used
     // it's needed in global space, because we don't want to create a new instance every test-suite const instance = await MongoMemoryServer.create();
     const uri = instance.getUri();